btopham/analytics-learn.en/help/implementation/spa-pages/using-best-practices-when-tracking-spa.md

 * The items below are going to assume that you are using [!DNL Experience Platform Launch] to implement on your site.
 The considerations would still exist if you are not using [!DNL Experience Platform Launch], but you would need to adapt them to your implementation method.
 * All SPAs are different, so you may need to tweak some of the following items to best meet your need, but we wanted to share some best practices with you; things that you need to think about as you are implementing Adobe Analytics on SPA pages.
+* ActivityMap will work on a SPA page: when s.t() or s.tl() are used but pageName does *not* change.
+* Where ActivityMap won't work on a SPA page: when s.t() or s.tl() are used pageName changes.
+* * During the first 10 seconds on a page, ActivityMap tries to find tags fired on the page and associate each tag's pageName to the report suite.
+ActivityMap does not continually poll the DOM or runtime environment for new values of pageName that are associated with each report suite previously found.
+So, it doesn't have a list of all the pageNames used per report suite on that page over the lifetime.
+This is why a change in pageName is not supported.

 ## Simple diagram of working with SPAs in [!DNL Experience Platform Launch] {#simple-diagram-of-working-with-spas-in-launch}